when Deleting Pages

 This month’s lunch-n-learn answers the question, “How do I preserve my SEO value when deleting pages from my website?”

-There is not really a right way or wrong way to delete web pages – BUT – there is a way to delete web pages that will have the least impact on your website’s existing SEO value.
+Improperly deleted pages create a snowball effect in degrading your SEO.
+There is not really a right way or wrong way to delete web pages – BUT – there is a way to delete web pages that will have the least impact on your website’s existing and future SEO value.

 Oh, you didn’t know that deleting web pages can cause an interruption or spoil in your SEO value?
 Yes, it can.
 When pages are deleted and nothing else is done to guide the search engines, that causes problems.
 Just like bananas develop brown spoil marks, so can your SEO value.